PalindromeLabs/STEWS/fingerprint/README.md

 and want to test the 500 series of test cases, you might use:

 `python3 STEWS-fingerprint.py -5 -d -n -u 127.0.0.1:8080`

+If instead you wish to test a public server using TLS and do not want to see the verbose debug info, you might use:

+`python3 STEWS-fingerprint.py -1 -k -u streamer.finance.yahoo.com`

 Running all test cases with the `-a` flag provides the most precise fingerprint matching, but it can also take a lot of time and require sending a lot of data